-See the pre-print copy of the Country Report for Taiwan shortly forthcoming in the Oxford Compendium of National Legal Responses to Covid-19
+See the Country Report for Taiwan in the Oxford Compendium of National Legal Responses to Covid-19

 At the same time, however, Taiwan’s proactive and precautionary measures might pose a threat to this young democracy.
 On the one hand, a public health emergency calls for strong and swift measures in a fashion that may not allow sufficient time for parliamentary deliberation or traditional administrative procedures.
 The urgency to take effective and efficient measures oftentimes justifies a wide margin of executive discretion.
 On the other hand, measures adopted in times of emergency tend to linger and become normalized.
 Emergencies frequently serve to expand the power of executive agencies and sideline legislative or even judicial gatekeepers or lead to irreversible harm to fundamental human rights.